 I'd previously driven through this military town, yet I'd only noticed fast food franchises and cocktail lounges whirl by.
 I was braced for the worst.

-But after arriving on island, I was still excited to investigate—to wander around with fresh eyes—to see what kind of healthy food options could be found.
+After arriving on island, I was still excited to investigate—to wander around with fresh eyes—to see what kind of healthy food options could be found.

 Purple window paint drew my eyes to a sign that said Sweet Rice.

 With a name like that, I had to stop in.

 Walking through their door, I heard the gentle sounds of a loving family running their restaurant together.

 Their prices were also some of the most affordable I've seen.

 I so enjoyed Sweet Rice.
 And often.

 For lunch.
 For dinner.
 For tea.

 I’d order an extra lunch, to-go, to eat as dinner during night class.